MPOcanes/MPO624-2018/assignments/deconstruct-figure-set/EVIDENCE_TYPES.md

 ## Types of figures

+1. Schematic, map, flowchart, or other background or summary info

 1. Pure display of all the raw data (agnostic)

 1. Summary display of raw data (agnostic)